mitchellbernstein/gemini-eyes/README.md

-# Gemini Eyes - AI Activity Analysis Platform
+# Motion Mentor - AI Activity Analysis Platform

 An ultra-simple web app that provides instant AI feedback on any activity using Google's Gemini Vision API.
 Built for both desktop and mobile with a mobile-first approach.